maarten-k/realignment/README.md

 # Optimisations:
-To make use of the current software version of tools and best practices there is also an updated workflow made.
+To use the current software version of tools and best practices, an updated workflow is also made.
 The pipeline is tailored to a system with 8GB of memory per core and has a fast "scratch" space mounted at /tmp.

 - Replaced bwa with bwa-mem2
 - Updated samtools to 1.13 (from 1.9)